-Clifford opened the first incarnation of Antone’s in an old department store on Austin’s East Sixth St., a rough neighborhood back then.
-From the get-go, he filled his club with an eclectic collection of artists, from Zydeco King Clifton Chenier and Texas bluesmen Lightnin’ Hopkins and Albert Collins to legendary sidemen-turned-bandleaders such as Hubert Sumlin and James Cotton, to giants like B.B.
-King, Ray Charles, Muddy Waters, Jimmy Reed, Albert King and Buddy Guy.
+Clifford opened the first incarnation of Antone’s in an old department store on Austin’s East Sixth Street.
+It was a rough neighborhood back then.
+He filled his club with an eclectic collection of artists, like Clifton Chenier from his hometown, Lightnin’ Hopkins, and Albert Collins.
+He also booked the giants: B.B.
+King, Ray Charles, Muddy Waters, Jimmy Reed, Albert King, and Buddy Guy.

-At the same time, he was booking his idols, Clifford was also mentoring an ever-expanding group of young Austin musicians who wanted to hear and play with the real deal.
-Every night, the veterans on Clifford’s stage took the young-bloods to school.
+Clifford also mentored over an expanding group of young Austin musicians who wanted to play on the big stage.
+Every night, the veterans took the young-bloods to school.

-And out of that arose a thriving blues scene that Austin could call its own.
-The Fabulous Thunderbirds, Stevie Ray Vaughan, and Double Trouble went on to become bonafide stars, but locals like Angela Strehli, Paul Ray and the Cobras, Marcia Ball, Lou Ann Barton, Doyle Bramhall, Doyle Bramhall II, Denny Freeman, Derek O’Brien, Charlie Sexton, Sue Foley, The Moellers, and the Keller Brothers could hold their own anytime, anyplace.
+What arose was a thriving blues scene that Austin could call its own.
+The Fabulous Thunderbirds and Stevie Ray Vaughan went on to become bona fide stars, but locals like Angela Strehli, Paul Ray and the Cobras, Marcia Ball, Lou Ann Barton, Doyle Bramhall, Doyle Bramhall II, Denny Freeman, Derek O’Brien, Charlie Sexton, Sue Foley, The Moellers, and the Keller Brothers could hold their own anytime.

-Antone’s nurtured other kinds of Austin music besides blues.
+Antone’s also nurtured other kinds of Austin music.
 Multi-talented songwriter and artist Bob Schneider held down a residency for years.
 Country-rocker Joe Ely loved playing the club.
-The fabulous Doug Sahm and even Willie Nelson found themselves on the Antone’s stage from time to time.
+The fabulous Doug Sahm and even Willie Nelson found themselves on Antone’s stage from time to time.

 Clifford inspired and encouraged young musicians all of his life.
-Gary Clark, Jr., who is enjoying international success today, started out on the Antone’s stage at age 15, with Clifford beaming from the side of the stage.
+Gary Clark, Jr., who enjoys international success today, started there at age 15, with Clifford beaming from the wings.
 Gary was one of the last of a long line of youngsters that he took under his wing.

-He didn’t forget the aging bluesmen and women either.
-Time and again, when an aging blues legend would come down from, say, Chicago, to play the club, Clifford would dig deep and pay for dental work or a doctor’s visit, or help out with a bill.
+Antone's generosity was legendary.
+Time and again, when a blues legend would come down from places like Chicago, Clifford would dig deep and pay for dental work, a doctor’s visit, or help out with a bill they couldn't afford.
 Towards the end of his life, he virtually adopted Pinetop Perkins, Muddy Waters’ famed piano player.

-It was part of his humanity, a small way of giving back.
+Despite five relocations, Antone's “Home of the Blues,” survives today on east 5th street in Austin, Texas.
+Local musicians still mix it up with touring stars, and devotees worldwide and pay homage to their favorites.
 For his efforts, Clifford was inducted into the Austin Music Hall of Fame in 1985.
-He was inducted into the Blues Foundation’s Hall of Fame in 2009, and the Austin Music Memorial in 2010.
+He was enshrined into the Blues Foundation’s Hall of Fame in 2009, and the Austin Music Memorial in 2010.

-After his passing in 2006, The Clifford Antone Foundation continues his legacy of honoring the past and investing in the future.
-This foundation is perhaps most important of his legacy.
-The Clifford Antone Foundation is an Austin nonprofit that partners with organizations to provide for veteran musicians as well as to encourage up and coming young people.
-During his lifetime, he gave back in other ways, most notably through his series of “Help Clifford Help Kids” benefit shows for American YouthWorks.
+The Clifford Antone Foundation continues the work of honoring the past and investing in our musical future.
+This foundation is perhaps his most important legacy.
+The Clifford Antone Foundation is an Austin nonprofit that partners with organizations to provide for veteran musicians and encourage the next generation.

-In the early 2000s, Clifford taught a course at the University of Texas and at Texas State University in San Marcos called “The Blues According to Clifford Antone.”
-That was only fitting.
-All of his life Clifford Antone was a scholar of the blues but it all started in his early years growing up in Port Arthur, TX.
+In the early 2000s, Clifford taught a course at the University of Texas and at Texas State University called “The Blues According to Clifford Antone.”
+Clifford Antone was a scholar of the blues all his life, and it all started with his early years growing up in Port Arthur, TX.